-Take a look at any page on thesitewizard.com, including the one you're currently looking at.
+Take a look at any page on thesitewizard.com, including the one you're currently reading.
 The right hand column of thesitewizard.com uses relative units, and should resize to fill your browser window no matter how large you make it.
 For example, if your brower window is opened to a width of 1024 pixels, the right column should extend right to the right hand side of the window.
 Expand the browser window so that it is now 1200 pixels wide and you will again see that the browser resizes the main content to fill the extra space.
 Within limits, if you reduce your window width, the content should also be shrunk so that you do not have to scroll horizontally to read the article.

 Such a page layout, which stretches or shrinks to fill the browser window according to its size, is called, among other things, a "relative" layout.
 Other names for such a layout include a "liquid" or "fluid" layout, since the page spreads itself to fill the width of a browser window the way a liquid spreads out to fill the entire surface of its container when poured into it.
 It is sometimes also called a "flexible" layout and an "elastic" layout.